onzfonz/comp227/src/content/3/en/part3a.md

 All HTTP requests except POST should be **idempotent**:

-> <i>Methods can also have the property of "idempotence" in that (aside from error or expiration issues) the side-effects of N > 0 identical requests is the same as for a single request.
+> *Methods can also have the property of "idempotence" in that (aside from error or expiration issues) the side-effects of N > 0 identical requests is the same as for a single request.
-The methods GET, HEAD, PUT and DELETE share this property</i>
+  The methods `GET`, `HEAD`, `PUT` and `DELETE` share this property*

 This means that if a request does not generate side effects, then the result should be the same regardless of how many times the request is sent.